Probability propagation rules for Aristotelian syllogisms: Motivation and outline.

 Among various approaches to probability, we use the subjective interpretation.
-Specifically, we use the theory of subjective probability based on the coherence principle of Bruno de Finetti \cite[see, e.g.,][]{definetti31,definetti74}.
-This coherence principle has been investigated by many authors and it has been generalized to the conditional probability and to imprecise probability \cite[see, e.g.,][]{BeRR98,biazzo05,CaGV03,CaLS07,coletti02,Gili90,Gili96,gilio13ins,gilio16,Holz85,lad96,PeVa17,Rega85,WaPV04}.
+Specifically, we use the theory of subjective probability based on the coherence principle of Bruno de Finetti (see, e.g., \cite{definetti31,definetti74}).
+This coherence principle has been investigated by many authors and it has been generalized to the conditional probability and to imprecise probability (see, e.g., \cite{BeRR98,biazzo02,biazzo05,CaGV03,CaLS07,coletti02,Gili90,Gili96,gilio13ins,gilio16,Holz85,lad96,PeVa17,Rega85,WaPV04}).
 The coherence principle plays a key role in probabilistic reasoning.
-Indeed, it allows us to extend any coherent assessment, on an arbitrary family of (conditional) events, to further (conditional) events (\emph{fundamental theorem of probability}).
-Moreover, coherence is a more general approach to conditional probabilities compared to approaches which requires positive probability for the conditioning events.
-In standard approaches to probability the conditional probability $p(E|H)$ is defined by the ratio $p(E\wedge H)/p(H)$, which requires positive probability of the conditioning event, $p(H)>0$.
-However, in the coherence-based approach, conditional probability $p(E|H)$ is a primitive notion and it is properly defined even if the conditioning event has probability zero, i.e., ${P(H)=0}$.
-Therefore, coherence is a more general approach to conditional probabilities compared to approaches which requires positive probability for the conditioning events.
-In the present context this aspect will be important for analyzing the validity of the probabilistic syllogisms and for investigating probabilistic existential import assumptions.
+Coherence is a flexible approach as it allows to assign conditional probability \emph{directly} on an arbitrary family of conditional events---without requiring algebraic structures---and to propagate coherent probabilities to further conditional events.
+Moreover, coherence is more general than approaches which require positive probability for the conditioning events.
+In such approaches the conditional probability $p(E|H)$ is defined by the ratio $\frac{p(E\wedge H)}{p(H)}$, which requires positive probability of the conditioning event, $p(H)>0$ (or by making \emph{ad hoc} assumptions, like setting $P(E|H)=1$, when $P(H)=0$).
+However, in the coherence-based approach, conditional probability $p(E|H)$ is a \emph{primitive} notion and it is properly defined and managed even if the conditioning event has probability zero, i.e., ${p(H)=0}$.
+If $E$ and $H$ are logically independent, then, by coherence, $p(E|H)$ can take any value in the unit interval $[0,1]$.
+Moreover, for any coherent $p$, the equation $p(E|H)p(H)=p(E\wedge H)$ follows as a \emph{theorem} (\emph{compound probability theorem}).
+In particular, when $p(H)>0$, of course coherence requires that $p(E|H)=\frac{p(E\wedge H)}{p(H)}$; however, when $p(H)=0$, coherence requires that $p(E|H)\in[0,1]$.